 The tables are physically located on the ABC SBC machine for highest performance, can be provisioned using the web interface and can include any number of administrator-chosen attributes in addition to the lookup key.
-There is also a possibility to provision the data remotely via RPC.
+There is also a possibility to provision the data remotely via RPC or REST API.